El-Ikram/GNNs_mini_competition/README.md

 Pneumonia is a lung infection that causes inflammation of the air sacs in one or both lungs.
 On a chest X-ray, pneumonia often appears as opaque or cloudy regions, indicating the presence of fluid or infection in the lungs.

 Accurate classification of chest X-ray images can help support early detection of pneumonia and improve patient care. \
-In this mini-challenge, the goal is to classify chest X-ray images as Normal or Pneumonia using graph-based learning.
+In this mini-challenge, The goal of this challenge is to perform graph classification on chest X-ray images.

-* Each node represents one chest X-ray image.
+Each chest X-ray image is converted into a graph, where:

-* Edges encode similarity between images (e.g., feature similarity via CNN embeddings).
+* Nodes represent image regions or patches.
+* Edges represent spatial or similarity-based relationships.
-* Node labels indicate Normal (0) or Pneumonia (1).
+* Node features are extracted from image intensities or handcrafted features.
+* Each graph corresponds to one patient image and has a single label:\
+0 → Normal\
+1 → Pneumonia

 Participants will design Graph Neural Network (GNN) models that leverage both node features and the graph structure to classify each X-ray image correctly.